 One of the most common perks among travel credit cards is trip insurance.

-There are three main types of trip insurance credit cards offer: interruption, cancellation, and delay.
+There are three main types of trip insurance credit cards offer: interruption, trip cancellation, and delay.
 Most cards that offer this perk offer two or even three of these options, and often each credit card has its own set of rules for these insurances.

 How Does Trip Cancellation Insurance Work?

 Trip cancellation insurance covers you if your entire trip is cancelled before you even set foot out the door.
-In order to be eligible, the cancellation will need to be for a reason outside of your control, such as severe weather, an accident or illness, or if you’ve been called for jury duty.
+In order to be eligible, the cancellation will need to be for a reason outside of your control, such as severe weather, an accident or illness, or being called for jury duty.
 If you sleep in and miss your flight or get caught in traffic, you generally won’t be covered.

-If you are covered, though, you’ll need to contact any travel companies you’ve paid, like the airline, hotel, or rental car agency that you’ve made a booking with to see if you can get a refund.
+If you are covered, though, you’ll need to contact any travel companies you’ve paid, like the airline, hotel, or rental car agency that you’ve made a booking with, to see if you can get a refund.
 If you can’t, you’ll typically have anywhere from 20 to 60 days to notify your card’s benefits administrator that you want to file a claim.
 You can do this by calling up the number on the back of your card or visiting its website.

 If you book a trip with points, you’re usually still eligible for reimbursement.
 However, you might get the cash value of the booking back, rather than the having points redeposited into your account.